AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/1-reference-guide.md

 - **Use of the "detrended" mode in the first Tab is mandatory** _(use of the "raw" mode would produce wrong correlation matrices)_

-- **Short- and Long- Term autocorrelation parameters in the second Tab must be identical and set to 99\%** _(to ensure that auto-correlation be assessed for the shortest possible time lag, i.e. one hour)_
+- **Short- and Long- Term autocorrelation parameters in the second Tab must be identical and set to 99%** _(to ensure that auto-correlation be assessed for the shortest possible time lag, i.e. one hour)_

 **NOTICE** _For the whole year, the analyzer delivers a table of 12x24 hourly shape-factors consistent with the 12 sets of parameters identified for the stationary stochastic processes.
 The content of the table depends on the mode of analysis chosen:_

-"**raw"** _analysis: for each month, the sum of the 24 hourly shape-factors is equal to 24 (i.e. each term is a modulation around the daily average)._
+**"raw"** _analysis: for each month, the sum of the 24 hourly shape-factors is equal to 24 (i.e. each term is a modulation around the daily average)._

-"**detrended"** _analysis: for the whole year, hourly coefficients are expressed relatively to the annual hourly peak of the (zero-mean) signal absolute value. (i.e. all factors belong to the [0,1] interval)_
+**"detrended"** _analysis: for the whole year, hourly coefficients are expressed relatively to the annual hourly peak of the (zero-mean) signal absolute value. (i.e. all factors belong to the [0,1] interval)_

 ## Time-series generation (thermal)

+_The thermal time-series generation will only be launched:_
+  - _On thermal clusters that have the Generated TS parameter set to “Force generation”_
+  - _And, when in the Simulation window, the Stochastic TS parameter for Thermal is set to "On”, on the thermal clusters that have the Generated TS parameter set to "Use global parameter"._

 _The stochastic generator for time-series of available dispatchable power generation works, for each plant of each set (cluster), with the following parameters:_